MHubAI/documentation/documentation/mhub_models/the_mhub_dockerfile.md

 ## Install your dependencies

-Next, install all your system dependencies, e.g. python packages.
+Next, install all your system dependencies, such as Python packages.
+The MHub base image includes `uv`, a very fast Python package manager written in Rust.
+You can install packages using `uv pip install ...`

 ## Clone your model's repository